StormFireFox1/TogglRichPresence/README.md

 environment variables.
 Alternatively, if the environment variables are not set, TogglRichPresence reads command-line flags.
 Otherwise, the binary fails.

+There are a few extra ones that are optional, but useful:
+- `DEFAULT_ICON_ID`: The default icon to display in TogglRichPresence on empty timer entries.
+By default, TogglRichPresence displays no image if the timer entry does not have any tags that could be used for Rich Presence icons.
+  Assign a string here to change that.
+The string must match the name of the Rich Presence icon available in the Discord Developer Portal.
+- `DEFAULT_REFRESH_INTERVAL`: By default, TogglRichPresence refreshes the Rich Presence information every 10 seconds.
+Use this environment variable to change the refresh interval.
+Default is 10 seconds.

 ## Usage

 The most important thing is to have Discord running in the background.
 Sadly,